VonHeikemen/lsp-zero.nvim/README.md

 ## Announcement

-This is the development branch for version 2 of lsp-zero.
+Hello, there.
+This is the new branch for version 2 of lsp-zero.

 ## How to get started